Ten Things You THOUGHT You Knew About The Bible

 SIX: God Is Against Abortion.
 The Bible NEVER mentions voluntary abortion, but on at least one occasion, Yahweh COMMANDS involuntary abortion.
 In Hosea 13, Yahweh promises that Samaria will "fall by the sword," and that their "women with child shall be ripped up."
 (More can be found on Yahweh's zeal for exterminating youngsters in my hub, "Suffer The Children").
 Then there's accidental abortion, which is treated as a mere triviality, and Yahweh's ONLY concern is for the father's financial loss (Exodus 21).

 SEVEN: God Never Accepts Human Sacrifice.
 We all know the story of how Yahweh stopped Abraham before he killed his son Isaac.
 But in Judges 11, the Israelite general Jephthah vowed to Yahweh that, if granted a victory he would make a burnt offering of the first thing greeting him when he returned home.
 Unfortunately, it was his daughter, and this time Yahweh DIDN'T intervene!
-Yahweh also accepts the sacrifice of human slaves (Leviticus 27).
+Yahweh also accepts the sacrifice of human slaves (Leviticus 27), and foretells the sacrifice of pagan priests by Josiah (1 Kings 13).

 EIGHT: God Never Commits Evil.
 Apologists routinely insist that ANYTHING Yahweh does is, by definition, good.
 Yet the Old Testament contradicts this premise at least two dozen times, where Yahweh either personally admits to evil or is referred to as commmitting evil in a second person narrative.